ampatspell/ember-cli-zuglet/docs/api/store.md

 ## identifier `→ String`

-Unique `Store` identifier which can be used to distinguish multiple stores.
+Unique `Store` identifier which can be used to distinguish multiple stores in runtime.

 ## models `→ Models`